corndeladmin/tech-docs/src/js/working-with-json.md

 ## What is JSON

-JSON stands for Javascript Object Notation and is a key/value format for saving data on the file system and transfering data between services
+JSON stands for Javascript Object Notation and is a key/value format for saving data on the file system and transferring data between services

 ```json
 // config.json